Michelle Turner-Davidson on Speaking, Mentoring, and Training for MLM

 The major difference for me growing up was that I spent every spare hour dancing from the age of two.
 I danced, drew (My Dad was very artistic and creative too so it was normal to have sketch books and oil pastels on the go) studied my school work, then danced and danced a bit more.

-I always knew that I’d choose dance over University – I figured that I could go back later and study (which I did in my early 30’s) but dancing needed youth and fitness – and so I followed my passion and didn’t look back.
+I always knew that I would choose dance over University – I figured that I could go back later and study (which I did in my early 30’s) but dancing needed youth and fitness – and so I followed my passion and didn’t look back.

 Was there any Entrepreneurship in the household during your childhood?